The SDG AcademyEducational Resources from the World's Leading Experts on Sustainable Development

 Chandrika Bahadur is the Director of the SDG Academy.
-From 2008-2011, she was advisor to the Chairman and Managing Director at Reliance Industries, where she helped set up Reliance Foundation, a non-profit philanthropic foundation focusing on areas of education, health, rural development, and urban renewal.
+From 2008-2011, she was advisor to the chairman and managing director at Reliance Industries.
+There, she helped set up Reliance Foundation, a nonprofit philanthropic foundation focusing on areas of education, health, rural development, and urban renewal.
 From 2001-2008, Chandrika worked with the United Nations in different roles.
-In her last assignment, she was a Policy Advisor at UNDP’s Bureau for Development Policy in New York, working in Africa to help Ministries of Finance and Planning align their strategies to the Millennium Development Goals (MDGs), across 20 countries.
-From 2003-2006, she was part of the leadership team of the UN Millennium Project, an advisory group convened by the then UN Secretary-General Kofi Annan to recommend strategies for the MDGs.
-From 2001-2002 she worked on trade and HIV and AIDS programs at the United Nations.
-She has prior teaching experience at Harvard and Columbia universities.
+In her last assignment, she was a Policy Advisor at UNDP’s Bureau for Development Policy in New York, working in Africa to help Ministries of Finance and Planning align their strategies to the Millennium Development Goals (MDGs) across 20 countries.
+From 2003-2006, she was part of the leadership team of the UN Millennium Project, an advisory group convened by then UN Secretary-General Kofi Annan to recommend strategies for the MDGs.
+From 2001-2002, she worked on trade and HIV and AIDS programs at the United Nations.
+She has prior teaching experience at Harvard University and Columbia University.

-Chandrika holds a Masters degree from the John F. Kennedy School of Government, Harvard University, an MBA from the Indian Institute of Management, Ahmedabad, and a BA (Honours) in Economics from St. Stephen’s College, Delhi University.
+Chandrika holds a Master’s degree from the John F. Kennedy School of Government, Harvard University, an MBA from the Indian Institute of Management, Ahmedabad, and a BA (Honours) in Economics from St. Stephen’s College, Delhi University.